Usman0009/Flexi-Box-Multi-Collection/README.md

 <script src="https://ajax.googleapis.com/ajax/libs/jquery/3.6.0/jquery.min.js"></script>

-2. Create a new section file flexi-box-product.liquid in the sections directory.
+2. Create a new section file flexi-box-multi-product.liquid in the sections directory.

-3. Paste the code from the flexi-box-product.liquid file.
+3. Paste the code from the flexi-box-multi-product.liquid file.

 4. Create a new product template in JSON format product.flexi-box-product.json in the templates directory.